-SCEC was established in 1974 (as Cooperative Production Collaborative) with its original member school districts of Berkley, Dighton, Dighton-Rehoboth Regional, Seekonk and Swansea.
+SCEC was established in 1974 (as Cooperative Production Collaborative) with its original member school districts of Berkley, Dighton, Dighton-Rehoboth Regional, Seekonk and

+Swansea.
 SCEC began with one program, providing educational services to a low-incidence, previously unserved special needs population.
-In 1984, the Somerset School District was welcomed as a new member, followed by Freetown-Lakeville Regional Schools in 2007, Taunton Public Schools in 2014, the Dartmouth Public Schools in 2019, the New Bedford Public School and Westport Community Schools in 2020, and the Fall River Public Schools in 2022.
+In 1984, the Somerset School District was welcomed as a new member, followed by Freetown-Lakeville Regional Schools in 2007, Taunton Public Schools in 2014, Dartmouth Public Schools in 2019, New Bedford Public School and Westport Community Schools in 2020, and Fall River Public Schools in 2022.

-SCEC is an education collaborative organized and administered in accordance with M.G.L.
-Ch.
-40, Section 4E and complies with M.G.L.
-Ch.
-43 of the Acts of 2012.
 The Collaborative is governed by a Board of Directors.
 SCEC shall exist as a public entity.
 (LEGAL REFS: M.G.L.
 Ch.
 40, Section 4, M.G.L.
 Ch.
 43 of the Acts of 2012)